breezyltv/cse135-web-tracker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 - I decided to use react framework to do this project, because it's easy to do a single page application style.
 For homework 5, I have to spend more time to learn react-redux to pass data between components and also learn how to make an Admin by using Cloud Function.
 I think that use Reactjs, firebase, firestore and cloud funtions is convenient because you don't worry about CORS if you build traditional web by using endpoint, it may get more trouble.
-Also, Reactjs and firebase are built same language.
-It help the web run fast and firebase is asynchronous, so you don't worry about when update, create or delete data, it will automatically update the change immediately on your web <br />
+Also, Reactjs and firebase are built by the same Javascript language.
+It helps the web run faster and firebase is asynchronous, so you don't worry about when update, create or delete data, it will automatically update the change immediately on your web <br />
 - Link hosting:
   ```
   https://cse135-hw4-eb854.firebaseapp.com/